 Andrew continued on this path through his schooling.
-Graduating from Seattle University with a degree in Communications and completing the Army ROTC course at Seattle University.
+He graduated from Seattle University with a degree in Communications and completing the Army ROTC course while at Seattle University.

 He was on his way to a future as an army officer when fate stepped in and took him another direction.
 A knee injury in the final training ended his military career.

 Fresh out of school, he landed a job managing an apartment building in Seattle – and hasn’t looked back since.
-The co-owner of Hometown Property management, a local residential property management firm with offices in Olympia and Yelm, Andrew has been in the property management field for over 25 years.
-Andrew and his wife, Lisa, live on Lake St Clair in beautiful Thurston County and have been married for 23 years.
+The owner of Hometown Property management, a local residential property management firm with offices in Olympia and Yelm, Andrew has been in the property management field for over 27 years.
+Andrew and his wife, Lisa, live on Lake St Clair in beautiful Thurston County and have been married for 25 years.

-They are the proud parents of two sons, Cameron, 21, and Evan, 13.
-The family enjoys doing anything outdoors, especially hiking the trails on their favorite Pacific Northwest Mountains, and taking vacations together when Dad’s busy schedule allows.
+They are the proud parents of two sons, Cameron, 24, and Evan, 15.
+The family enjoys doing anything outdoors, especially hiking the trails on their favorite Pacific Northwest Mountains, and taking vacations together.